 What to Expect for the Used Vehicle Market in 2021

 No one can predict the future with certainty – the events of this last year alone demonstrate that very clearly.
-However, by analyzing trends and data from the past, this article offers advice for how to navigate the used vehicle market in the beginning of the New Year.
+However, by analyzing trends and data from the past, this article offers advice for how to navigate the used vehicle market at the beginning of the New Year.

-- Expect a continued slight decline in retail and wholesale sales.
 In July 2020, there was a high point for retail and wholesale sales in the used vehicle market.
 However, every month since then, there has been a slight decline in these sales.
 This shouldn’t be a worry for dealerships – the market is relatively strong, all things considered.
 Summers usually see spikes in sales, which bodes well for the summer of 2021.

-- Prepare for a lowered supply of used vehicles in the wholesale market.
 Dealers have probably already noticed this trend, and unfortunately, it looks like it probably will continue.
 Dealers may struggle with a lack of inventory at auctions.
 A lack of supply at auctions means that dealers might have to get a little creative in the upcoming months.
 Solutions that are less traditional, such as sourcing inventory from trade-ins and buying directly from the public, are ways that dealers can stay on top of this issue.

-- Anticipate and continue strict protocols for health and safety.
 As new lockdowns are put into place, dealerships can mitigate any losses in sales by adhering to social distancing and sanitary measures within their showrooms to entice buyers to make the trip.
 Marketing safety measures and new protocols can also put an edge over competitors.
 Tips that car lots are using are: cleansing fogs/sprays inside the cars, using sanitary wipes on all the key components of a car after each customer visit, requiring masks, and sales teams wearing protective gear like gloves when handling anything relating to the customer.

-- Look out for the potential increased sales prices due to the lack of new cars.
 One bonus about the effects of intra-continental trade on the new car market during the pandemic is the potential rise of used car prices as we head into the new year.
 Researchers predict an increase in sales price for at least the first half of the year but with the ever-changing government regulations, we may see supplies return to normal in the next few months.

 All in all, any market is fairly unpredictable.
-Rather than focusing on the bigger picture, dealers should look at their own statistics from the past 30 to 50 days and make predictions for their own businesses based off of that data.
+Rather than focusing on the bigger picture, dealers should look at their own statistics from the past 30 to 50 days and make predictions for their own businesses based on that data.
 Laser Appraiser’s Dealer Studio is a great tool for tracking a dealership’s inventory and calculating what changes to make to stay ahead in a competitive market.